micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 ## rclc Executor

-### Executive Summary

-The rclc Executor is an Executor for C applications and can be used with default rclcpp Executor semantics.
-If additional deterministic behavior is necessary, the user can rely on pre-defined sequential execution, trigged execution and LET-Semantics for data synchronization.
-The concept of the rclc Executor has been published in [[SLL2020](#SLL2020)].

-### Motivation
-The need for the processing patterns, as described in the previous section, are often non-functional requirements that a robotic application must met: bounded end-to-end latencies, low jitter of response times of cause-effect chains, deterministic processing, and quick response times even in overload situations.
+The rclc Executor is an Executor based on the rcl-layer in C programming language.
+As discussed above, the default rclcpp Executor is not suitable to implement real-time applications because of three main reasons: timers are preferred over all other handles, no priorization of callback execution and the round-robin to completion execution of callbacks.
+On the other hand, several processing patterns have been developed as best practice recipies in robotics to achieve non-functional requirements, such as bounded end-to-end latencies, low jitter of response times of cause-effect chains, deterministic processing, and quick response times even in overload situations.
+These processing patterns are difficult to implement with the default rclcpp Executor, therefore we have developed a flexible Executor: the rclc Executor.

-Real-time requirements in embedded applications are typically met using real-time scheduling.
-The most common is the periodic scheduling policy, in which all functions are mapped to pre-defined periods, e.g., *1 ms*, *10 ms* or *100 ms*.
-This scheduling policy is well supported by all real-time operating systems and formal performance analysis approaches have been well known for decades.

-In contrast, ROS 2 follows an event-driven approach.
-Messages are communicated between nodes using the publish and subscribe paradigm.
-It is the responsibility of an Executor to react upon new messages.
-In detail, this Executor coordinates the execution of callbacks issued by the participating nodes by checking the incoming messages from the DDS queue and dispatching them to the underlying threads for execution.
-Currently, the dispatching mechanism is very basic: the Executor looks up wait queues, which notifies it of any pending messages in the DDS queue.

-If there are pending messages, the Executor executes the corresponding callbacks one after the other, which is also called round-robin to completion.
-In addition, the Executor also checks for events from application-level timers, which are always processed before messages.
-There is no further notion of prioritization or categorization of these callback calls.
-Moreover, the ROS 2 Executor from rclcpp in its current form does not leverage the real-time capabilities of the underlying operating system scheduler to have finer control on the execution order.
-The overall implication of this behavior is that time-critical callbacks could suffer possible deadline misses and degraded performance since they are serviced later than non-critical callbacks.
-Additionally, due to the round-robin mechanism and the resulting dependencies it causes on the execution time, it is difficult to determine usable bounds on the worst-case latency that each callback execution may incur [[CB2019](#CB2019)].

-To address the aforementioned common processing patterns found in robotic applications with the event-driven ROS 2 execution scheme, we have developed a very flexible approach in micro-ROS named *rclc Executor* [[SLL2020](#SLL2020)].

 It supports three main features: First, a *trigger condition* allows to define when the processing of a callback shall start.
 This is useful to implement sense-plan-act control loops or more complex processing structures with directed acyclic graphs.
 Second, a user can specify the *processing order* in which these callbacks will be executed.
 With this feature, the pattern of sensor fusion with multiple rates, in which data is requested from a sensor based on the arrival of some other sensor, can be easily implemented.
-Third, the rclc Executor allows to set scheduling parameters (e.g., priorities) of the underlying operating system.
+Third, the rclc Executor allows to set scheduling parameters (e.g., priorities) of the underlying operating system (WIP).
 With this feature, prioritized processing can be implemented.
 Third, for periodic applications, the *LET Semantics* has been implemented.

 ### Features

-Based on the real-time embedded use-case as well as the processing patterns in mobile robotics, a flexible Executor with the following main features was developed:
+The flexible rclc Executor provides the following main features:
 - trigger condition to activate processing
 - user-defined sequential execution of callbacks
 - data synchronization: LET-semantics or rclcpp Executor semantics
+- multi-threading and configuration of operating system scheduling parameters to callbacks

 These features are now described in more detail.